 - Loud and offensive language

 Typically, disorderly conduct and disturbing the peace is charged with a misdemeanor.
 Depending on the nature of the offense, you could be facing a fine of $100 to $400, probation, and up to 90 days in jail.
 In addition to the possible criminal penalties, you will also have a permanent criminal record if you are convicted.
-Our Grand Rapids criminal defense lawyers' top priority is to provide you with the level of representation you need on your side to aggressively protect your rights.
+Our team’s, the disorderly conduct lawyers Grand Rapids MI residents have come to trust, top priority is to provide you with the level of representation you need on your side to aggressively protect your rights.